Internal Medicine Residency: Didactics

 - Each PGY-2 resident completes a Quality Improvement Project using a systems-based practice and personal clinical experience.

 - Additional opportunities exist for clinical outcomes-based or quality improvement research.

 - Our residents routinely present at national specialty organizations.

-- HCMC operates the Minnesota Medical Research Foundation, a non-profit research organization that ranks in the top seven percent nationally of all institutions receiving research grants from the National Institutes of Health.
+- HCMC operates the Minneapolis Medical Research Foundation, a subsidiary of Hennepin Healthcare System, Inc., and operates as the research arm of Hennepin County Medical Center.
+MMRF is the third-largest nonprofit medical research organization in Minnesota and consistently ranks in the top ten percent of all institutions receiving research funding from the National Institutes of Health.